Joao4569/farm_fresh/README.md

 ### Home View

-This view will render the homeppage to the user.
+This view will render the homepage to the user.

 ### Products Views

-This view will render the all products, product detail, add product, edit product and delete product templaets while containg all the neccessary logic to do so.
+This view will render the all products, product detail, add product, edit product and delete product templates while containing all the necessary logic to do so.

 **Worth Noting**